-While it was also observed that only 24% of the total queries were around COVID and 76% queries were about everything else other than COVID, he, therefore, suggests people to not get myopic with just putting it through a COVID perspective or just a mental well-being perspective.
+While it was also observed that only 24% of the total queries were around COVID and 76% of queries were about everything else other than COVID, he, therefore, suggests people not to get myopic by just putting it through a COVID perspective or just a mental well-being perspective.
 We need to look at it through a more holistic view wherein every aspect of health is equally important.

-Since almost half of humanity is user lockdown and every day COVID is posing a new challenge to the world, Mr. Parveen Sharma says no single framework can help organizations get out of this situation.
-He believes organizations need to have step by step plans to counter this situation - Emergency Response plan, Recovery plan, and Restoration of services to the new normal.
+Since almost half of humanity is under lockdown and every day COVID is posing a new challenge to the world, Mr Parveen Sharma says no single framework can help organizations get out of this situation.
+He believes organizations need to have step-by-step plans to counter this situation - an Emergency Response plan, Recovery plan, and Restoration of services to the new normal.

 While there would be multiple challenges that organizations would face once their employees get back to work, dealing with employee fear would be one such challenge because the new normal work environment might no longer be normal for them.

 Operational challenges would be another one.
-Employers need to be looking out for employees' seating plan, making sure social distancing is maintained yet keeping the business continuity plan in place.
+Employers need to be looking out for employees' seating plans, making sure social distancing is maintained while keeping the business continuity plan in place.